 212S Readings in World Literature II.

-This course presents a comparative study of representative texts in world literature from 1800 to the present, including novels, short fiction, drama, and Star Trek.
-Particular attention paid to the concepts of self and society, with an emphasis on how the modern self is constructed and explored through narrative technique.
-Readings to include works by Rushdie, Murakami, Coetzee, Kleist, Wolf, Kafka, Kantner, and Dunn.
+Study of representative texts in world literature from 1800 to the present, including novels, short fiction, and drama.
+Particular attention paid to the concepts of self and society, and they way they are intertwined with developments in narrative and theatrical technique.
+Readings to include works by such writers as Lermontov, Flaubert, Dostoevsky, Kafka, Robbe-Grillet, Borges, Talih, and Jin.
 (Writing-intensive.)
 May be taken without 211.
 Maximum enrollment, 20.
-N Rabinowitz.
+P Rabinowitz.

 Literature and the Built Environment: Imag(in)ing Place and Space.